What is a Multiple in Math? All Kids Need To Know

 Multiples Tic-Tac-Toe

-Create a tic-tac-toe grid and fill it with multiples of different numbers.
-Players must solve a multiple problem before placing their X or O on the grid.
+You can create a tic-tac-toe grid and fill it with multiples of different numbers.
+Players must solve a math problem based on multiples before placing their X or O on the grid.

 Multiples Race